kegelkugel/pebble-abfahrten/README.md

 # pebble-abfahrten

 This is a copy of the repo infanf/pebble-abfahrten.  infanf provides a great Pebble App which shows you the departure times of nearby bus and train stations in Munich (or precisely in the area of the MVV).
-This is a modified Pebble app which has the same functionality.
-Furthermore, my app features the option to save stops as favorites.
+This is a modified Pebble app which has mostly the same functionality, but furthermore, in my app stations can be saved as favorites.
 Therefore you do not always need a GPS signal for checking the departures at your most frequent stations.

 My app has a differnt name, so that I can distinguish between my version and the version of infanf when both are installed on my phone.